 Testing Requirements for School Year 2025-2026 ESTF Students

-All students in grades K–12 who have received an ESTF award for the 2025-2026 school year must meet a testing requirement by completing an approved test for both reading and mathematics.
-Schools and families have testing options and there are alternative options available for K-2nd grade students and students with disabilities.
-All tests results must be submitted by you or your child’s school before June 30th, 2026.
+All students in grades K–12 who received an ESTF award for the 2025-2026 school year must meet the testing requirement by completing an approved test for both reading and mathematics.
+Testing results must be submitted to SCDE by July 15, 2026.

 Iowa Assessment